mralexgray/ObjC-Property-Factory/README.markdown

 # ObjC-Property-Factory

+## Synopsis

+ObjC Property Factory lets you create property getter and setter method implementations automatically.
+In effect it allows you to define your class normally and then automatically generate getter & setter method implementations at runtime.

+This can be very handy as a way of providing a property based facade on top of a "objectForKey:" style object such as NSDictionary (hello JSON!) or NSUserDefaults.

 ## License

 This code is licensed under the 2-clause BSD license ("Simplified BSD License" or "FreeBSD License") license.
 The license is reproduced below: